ghost-town/assemble-liquid/README.md

 # assemble-liquid-node

-> Assemble engine plugin for LiquidNOde templates.
+> Assemble engine plugin for LiquidNode templates.

 See [assemble](http://assemble.io) for documentation.